Close

 Rob Calico, Vice President IP and Litigation, ARM

-What we’ve been able to do with Cipher is get the landscaping team, and the prosecution team and the Cipher team working together to generate patent classifiers, within areas of the business that we care about.
+What we’ve been able to do with Cipher is get the landscaping team, the prosecution team and the Cipher team working together to generate patent classifiers within areas of the business that we care about.
 And having built those patent classifiers, we now have a reliable and trusted source of data.

 Once you have accurate landscaping, you can run those same searches over time and look at the relative velocity of other entities.
 Who’s growing faster?
 Are there people who have a low number of patent counts relative to us, but they’re increasing at such a rate that we should be concerned or, at least, watch what they’re doing?